tonypeng1/mlops/docs/index.md

 <!-- - [config](config/config.md): configurations -->

 This is the product of what I learn from a fantastic open source course on end-to-end machine learning by Goku Mohandas "Made With ML".
-This site is based on my own repositoy with some added docstrings to help me understand the workflow.
+This site is based on my own repositoy with some added docstrings to explain the workflow.

 - Code: [Tonypeng1/mlops](https://github.com/tonypeng1/mlops)